 - Aging: As men age, their testosterone levels slowly begin to decline.
-In men, the hormonal shift is much more gradual (an average of 1-2% per year) than women experience during menopause, however the effects can be just as trying, resulting in symptoms such as fatigue, low libido, irritability and depression.
+In men, the hormonal shift is much more gradual (an average of 1-2 percent per year) than women experience during menopause, however the effects can be just as trying, resulting in symptoms such as fatigue, low libido, irritability, and depression.

 - Klinefelter syndrome: A condition that is caused by a congenital abnormality of the sex chromosomes, X and Y. In Klinefelter syndrome, men have an extra Y chromosome (either 2 or more).
 This excess chromosome (or chromosomes) can lead to abnormal development of the testicles, resulting in the underproduction of testosterone.

 - Testicle displacement: Sometimes a man's testicle or testicles don't descend down to their permanent place in the scrotum.
 Usually this condition will correct itself autonomously during the first few years of life, but if the condition continues into adulthood and is not corrected, it can lead to testicular damage and subsequent testosterone deficiency in men.

 - Chemotherapy: Chemo and radiation treatments used to treat cancer can disrupt the production of sperm and testosterone.
 Although the effects from cancer treatments are often temporary, they can still result in a hormonal imbalance and in many cases irreversible infertility.